“You decide the kind of person you want to be and the legacy you want to leave and how you want to live your life, you go out and make that happen.

 Dr Misty Jenkins: Yeah I can understand why people feel that way, but I don’t really give a rats to be honest (laughs).

-So if we were to catch up for a cuppa or a glass of vino in 10 years, where would Dr Jenkins be and who would she be with?
+So if we were to catch up in 10 years, where would Dr Jenkins be and who would she be with?

 Dr Misty Jenkins: Oh, in 10 yrs time, ideally I will have surrounded myself with scientists people who really want to discover more cool things about the immune system and hopefully I’ll be running a strong research team with peer review funding, hopefully we will be publishing well and I’ll be running a developmental research group.
 I’ll have a beautiful early teenage daughter by then so she’ll be keeping me entertained I’m sure!